What Is Afterpay & How Does It Work?

 - Connected the average merchant with 13% more new customers

-- Generated $8.2 billion in total sales for 26,000 U.S. merchants in 2021
+- Generated $8.2 billion in total sales for 26,000 US merchants in 2021

 Whether your customers using Afterpay repay their purchases in full or miss payments, merchants are always paid the entirety of the purchase price upfront, minus Afterpay’s merchant fees.
 Fees include a flat rate of $0.30 and a variable 4-6% commission rate per transaction completed with the BNPL provider.
-If you’re not sure whether the fees are worth it, check out our post, Adding Buy Now, Pay Later To Your Website: Does It Help Or Hurt Your Bottom Line?

 Customers also do not know upfront how much credit they will be approved for when they apply for a short-term loan, so they’re not sure whether Afterpay will cover the entirety of the purchase they want to finance.

-On the merchant end, the merchant acceptance process is not very transparent, so some sellers are denied access to the service without understanding why.
+The merchant acceptance process is not very transparent, so some sellers are denied access to the service without understanding why.
 The merchant payout process may take longer than it does for other BNPL providers.
 Also, variable fees are dependent on sales volume.
 If you are a smaller retailer, you may pay more than you would pay other BNPL providers in commission fees.

 How Does Afterpay Work For Customers?